 So while greeting a few people is okay make sure the focus is on you and being able to focus and get your puppy’s attention while around new people (a touch or watch me is great to practice during these times).
 Don’t let excited people train your dog that he too should be excited – you need to be more exciting than all these new things.
 While socializing and exposing your dog to new things let him take it in and also learn to walk calmly past these things, to ignore them and to focus on you – and I promise this will take you really far together down the road of a beautiful partnership for life.

 Socialization Do’s and Don’ts

-It’s important to ensure you are not over whelming your puppy, you want these sights to be no big deal and not scary.
+It’s important to ensure you are not overwhelming your puppy, you want these sights to be no big deal and not scary.
 If you find your dog is freezing, nervous, won’t take treats, tail is tucked etc then you’re doing too much.
 While your intentions are good you need to try to tone it down.
-For example try to go somewhere quieter, instead of a busy street try watching cars on a residential street, instead of meeting large groups try meeting just one for two people at a time, do shorter sessions and only reward when your pup Is calm and relaxed – we don’t want to reward nervous energy.
+For example try to go somewhere quieter, instead of a busy street try watching cars on a residential street, instead of meeting large groups try meeting just one or two people at a time, do shorter sessions, and only reward when your pup Is calm and relaxed – we don’t want to reward nervous energy.

-You can socialize your puppy, a lot, a little or none that’s up to you, but know it will effect your dog for many years to come.
+You can socialize your puppy, a lot, a little or none that’s up to you, but know it will affect your dog for many years to come.